 Jono Oates Jono Oates

-Will the drone age becoming a nuisance for our neighbourhoods?
+Will the drone age become a nuisance for our neighbourhoods?

 Recent community meetings around Hanscom Field in Concord revealed growing frustration with proposed autonomous drone research.
 While firms like Merlin Labs insist a handful of daily test flights won’t noticeably raise air traffic, residents appear far from convinced.